CyberSource/cybersource-plugins-saphybris/documentation/sap-commerce.md

 ## Message Level Encryption

 ### Description
 Message-Level Encryption (MLE) enables you to store information or communicate with other parties while helping to prevent uninvolved parties from understanding the stored information.
+If enabled, the SAP Commerce plugin encrypts the entire request body before transmission.
 MLE is optional and supported only for payments services.

 | **Configuration property** | **Description** |
 | --- | --- |